minpark0120/minpark0120.github.io/_posts/2021-03-25-gitblog-guide.md

 ```
 *There might be config error for your website <bs>
 	-> check https://recoveryman.tistory.com/322?category=635733
-	-> It might be easy for you to reselect the themes.
+	-> It might be easy for you to reselect themes.
 ```
 ```
 *Guided from.